EnzymeCorp/handbook/index.md

 Github hosts our repository and our code.
 We have daily calls where we review the Github board and the issues the developers are working on.

 - Slack
-We use slack daily to communicate within the team and some of our customers.
-In support of Remote-First, async culture, please use appropriately scoped Slack channels whenever possible.
+Used most commontly within the team and some of our customers.
+In support of Remote-First, async culture, please be mindful to use appropriately scoped channels.

 **Even conversations amongst two-people, in the office, might take place over Slack to record it for posterity and broadcast to remote teams.**

 Updates for structured projects are entered into ClickUp, and when appropriate that project will auto-post to a Slack channel.

 - Zoom
-Zoom is the video conferencing tool we use both internally and with our customers.
+Video conferencing for internal & with customers.
 Make sure to have it set up on your computer prior to client calls.
+For team meetings please plan to have your camera on as much as [possible](https://twitter.com/fredsters_s/status/1189940262203617280?s=20)

 - G Suite
 We use Gmail and Google Calendar, and much of our documentation is hosted on Google Drive.